Continuous Enrollment Status

 Readmission

-The Committee on Academic Affairs oversees the readmission of students who have withdrawn—voluntarily, for medical or psychological reasons, due to academic or judicial suspension, or otherwise.
+The Committee on Academic Affairs oversees the readmission of students who have withdrawn from the university for any reason.
 In making a decision on whether to readmit, the Committee considers both the academic and non-academic records of the student.
-A student who has withdrawn from the University for medical or psychological reasons must submit documentation from his or her physician or therapist to either the director of the Student Health Service or the director of the University Counseling Center attesting to his or her readiness to resume a full academic program.
+A student who has withdrawn from the University for medical or psychological reasons must submit documentation from his, her, or their physician or therapist to either the director of the Deacon Health or the director of the University Counseling Center attesting to his, her, or their readiness to resume a full academic program.
 The physician or therapist should also provide professional guidance to these directors as to the nature of the student’s ongoing care once readmission has been approved.

-Any student who has withdrawn and who hopes to receive transfer consideration for work done elsewhere must provide the University with a properly documented statement attesting to his or her good standing at the institution from which the transfer credit would come.
+Any student who has withdrawn and who hopes to receive transfer consideration for work done elsewhere must provide the University with a properly documented statement attesting to his, her, or their good standing at the institution from which the transfer credit would come.
 (See Transfer Credit rules.)
 Additionally, an official copy of the student’s transcript must be made available to the Office of the University Registrar.

 Students who have been ineligible to continue for academic reasons must present to the Committee on Academic Affairs an intentional plan to raise their academic standing to acceptable standards.
 Any student who has been ineligible to continue for conduct reasons must present to the Committee of Academic Affairs a verification from the appropriate conduct office that the student is cleared to return.

-Should a student, upon withdrawal or granting of continuous enrollment status, fail to comply with proper withdrawal or continuous enrollment procedures, “holds” may be placed upon his or her record that will prevent consideration of readmission or resumption of full- or part-time status until such matters are resolved.
+Holds may be placed on the record of a student who fails to comply with proper withdrawal or continuous enrollment procedures.
+Such holds will prevent consideration of readmission or resumption of full- or part-time status until such matters are resolved.

-Any request for readmission to the University may be denied if a student has violated any laws or regulations or has engaged in conduct or exhibited behaviors that have demonstrated a disregard for the rights of others.
+Any request for readmission to the University may be denied if a student has violated any laws or regulations or has engaged in conduct or exhibited behaviors that would be considered a violation of the Honor Code or the Code of Student Conduct.
+Such decisions are reviewed and made at the discretion of the Committee on Academic Affairs.
 Readmission forms and deadlines are posted on the Office of Academic Advising website.

 Deadlines for the receipt of all necessary information are as follows: